Jo Johnson criticizes previous governments for legacy of poor university finances - ExBulletin

 International student fees currently represent a portion of this short term.
 But I think we can all agree that this is not a solid or even sustainable solution.

-An ambitious, long-term approach is needed to ensure the UK can maintain its international competitiveness and continue to deliver the Government's ambitions for economic growth.
+An ambitious, long-term approach is needed to ensure the UK can maintain its international competitiveness and continue to meet the Government's ambitions for economic growth.

 She added that the student maintenance allowance should be reintroduced and that in the long term tuition fees and student loans should be linked to inflation.